handoyo18/BeautifulSoup-Capstone/README.md

 ## Rubics

-* Doing a request
+- Environment preparation (2 points)
-* Finding the right key to scrap the data
-* Extracting the right information
+- Finding the right key to scrap the data  & Extracting the right information (6 points)
-* Data wrangling
-* Creating data frame
+- Creating data frame & Data wrangling (6 points)
-* Implement it on flask dashboard
+- Implement it on flask dashboard (2 points)

 ## What You Need to Do